chunlee-thong/chunlee-thong/README.md

 ### Hi there 👋

-I'm a mobile developer in Phnom penh, Cambodia
+I'm a Full stack developer specialized in Mobile development with Flutter.

 - 🔭 I’m currently working on Flutter
-- 🌱 I’m currently learning React, NodeJS and Unity 💻
+- 🌱 I’m using MERN stack technology.
-- 👯 I’m looking to collaborate on Mobile app and game development 🎮
 - 💬 Ask me about Flutter or anything 🤣
 - 📫 How to reach me: [My Email](chunlee.thong@gmail.com) 👌
 - 📕 Portfolio: [Chunlee thong](https://www.chunleethong.com)